When will Lake Mendota freeze?

-On December 1st, Clean Lakes Alliance kicked off its 11th annual Mendota Freeze Contest.
+On Sunday, December 1st, Clean Lakes Alliance kicked off its 14th annual Mendota Freeze Contest.
 Calling on weather watchers and ice experts of all ages, the contest asks people to guess the official ice-on date for Lake Mendota.
-Of the nearly 1,600 people to enter the contest, 33 people guessed Lake Mendota would freeze on December 25th.
-Our winner, Laura Graham of Madison, was randomly selected from those who guessed the correct date.
-Graham will receive a $1,000 gift card courtesy of Lands’ End as the grand prize.
+All entries to correctly guess the date are entered to win a $1,000 gift card, courtesy of Lands’ End.

 Freeze statistics for Lake Mendota